kubeflow/website/content/en/docs/azure/machinelearningcomponent.md

 To learn more about using Azure ML to manage the lifecycle of your models, go to [Model management, deployment, and monitoring](https://docs.microsoft.com/en-us/azure/machine-learning/concept-model-management-and-deployment).

-## Other Azure Machine Learning Capabilities
+## Other Azure ML capabilities

-Navigate to [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/) page to see more capabilities to improve your machine learning workflow.
+You can learn more about the capabilities of Azure ML and how to improve your ML workflow by checking the [Azure ML documentation](https://docs.microsoft.com/en-us/azure/machine-learning/)